ibm-cloud-docs/Cloudant/release_info/deprecations.md

 | `dynamite_token` | DB2 password |
 | `target` | DB2 JDBC connection URL, only used if the value for `dashboard_url` is null. |
 | `dynamite_user` | DB2 user name |
 {: caption="Table 3.
-Response from a search for information in the `warehouser` document" caption-side="top"}
+Fields from the previous example response" caption-side="top"}

 To sign in to the {{site.data.keyword.dashdbshort_notm}} console, you need to remember the values for each of the following fields that are taken from the previous response example: `dynamite_user`, `dynamite_token`, and `dashboard_url`.

 1. From a browser, go to the {{site.data.keyword.dashdbshort_notm}} console by using the value in the `dashboard_url` field.

   To sign in to the {{site.data.keyword.dashdbshort_notm}} console, use the value from the `dashboard_url` field.
 If the value for the `dashboard_url` field is `null`, you can use the host value from the `target` field to create the URL for signing in to the console.
 For example, the host value for the `target` field from the previous example output is `dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net`.
-If you add the protocol `https` and the postfix `login`, you can sign in with the following URL: `https://dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net/login`.
+If you add the protocol `https` and the Postfix `login`, you can sign in with the following URL, `https://dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net/login`.
   {: note}

 2. To sign in, use the value of the `dynamite_user` field as your user name and the `dynamite_token` field as your password.